WildCodeSchool/java-katas/README.md

 Create a class `Square`, which inherits `Rectangle`.
 Add a `side` attribute (must be `double`), then add a constructor that calls `super`.

+### Bonus :

+* Add the method perimeter() to the Shape interface
+* Create a list of Shape objects and order them by ascending area